JamesParkNINJA/acf-repeater-tabs/README.md

 The plugin extends the ACF Pro Repeaters Fields.

-Once you have installed and activated, you will find a new checkbox when setting up your repeater fields called **"Activate Repeater Tabs"**.
+Once you have installed and activated, you will find a new radio field when setting up your repeater fields called **"Activate Repeater Tabs"**.

+You can either leave this off, or turn it on for Horizontal, or Vertical layout tabs.

 Turn this on, and the repeater tabs will appear for this field.